Sample Human Resources Director Job Description

 Human Resources Information Systems HRIS

-- Utilizes Great Plains software to the company's advantage.
+- Utilizes Human Resources Information Software (HRIS) to the company's recordkeeping and management advantage.

 Training and Development